 We built Vervoe to change all that.
-Yes, to replace traditional screening methods with job auditions, because seeing candidates do job-related tasks actually predicts whether they can do the job.
+Yes, to replace traditional pre-employment screening methods with job auditions, because seeing candidates do job-related tasks actually predicts whether they can do the job.
 But that’s not enough.
 Because that still doesn’t solve the problem of having to review every completed skills assessment, which takes time.

 Job-related testing in the form of job auditions or work samples is not an innovation in and of itself.
 There are many forms of “in the room” or offline testing – from code challenges to doing a trial shift in a restaurant.
 The innovation is doing it at scale.
 Otherwise, how do you really know you’re testing the right people?
 How do you know you haven’t eliminated someone amazing just because they didn’t tick some boxes on paper?
 You don’t.

 The key is testing everyone who applies in parallel.

 Below is an except from an email I received from a client.
 I have removed anything that would disclose their identity in order to protect their privacy, but everything else is word for word.

 Client: “Haha.
 I had 100+ people apply for this job, invited 10 to complete a Vervoe skills assessment and am literally only going to interview one. … .
 In a nutshell, Vervoe is so good, I’ve dodged 9 bullets.
 Interviewing candidates feels like roulette with a loaded gun compared to Vervoe.”

 Me: “Why did you only invite 10 to complete an assessment and not everyone?
 Which criteria did you use to screen the others?”

 Client: “I manually reviewed their resumés on [job board].
 But yeah – maybe this is not the best thing to do.
 Good point.”